 people, name therapy where your future prospects can be much improved

-by a carefully planned change of name, but only if you do it through
+by a carefully planned change of name, but only if you employ a solicitor to do it through

 the official channels and pay, and finally psychic kung